Thermochron

 Examples

-tT, kinetics = MCMC_varkinetics(chrons::NamedTuple, model::NamedTuple, constraint::Constraint, boundary::Boundary, [detail::DetailInterval])
+tT, kinetics = MCMC_varkinetics(chrons::NamedTuple, params::NamedTuple, constraint::Constraint, boundary::Boundary, [detail::DetailInterval])

 source